usermac/aiwork/README.md

 ```

 ## Summary
-One layout, one table, and one button using a single script.
+One layout, one table, and one button.